HiIamJeff/project-bank-credit/README.md

 - Firing a self-service report application (built by [Streamlit](https://streamlit.io/)) that shows a choropleth map with various measures and an interactive dataframe viewer
   - For more details, please check `README.md` in `streamlit_app/`
 - Being able to run jobs for monthly process, full migration (by years), or test mode (with limited records)
 - The repo is set up with GitHub Action for basic CI (testing the whole transformation with sample data).
-The user can run `pytest` to do the basic test locally as well (The Spark pipeline one is still in development)
+The user can run `pytest` to do the basic test locally as well

 ### Data
 The project is built with US bank credit data.